-If you or a member of your family has suffered an injury as a result of a medical error, contact Neinstein Personal Injury Lawyers' Medical Malpractice Group today.
+If you or a member of your family has suffered an injury as a result of a medical error, contact Neinstein Medical Malpractice Lawyers today.
 Our team of dedicated Sudbury medical malpractice lawyers can help you choose your best path forward and will do everything in their power to defend you, your family, and your rights as a patient in Ontario's healthcare system.

 The lawyers in our medical malpractice group at Neinstein are part of a winning team that is dedicated to patient safety.
 Our lawyers are frequently recommended by former clients and by the Lexpert directory.

 Duncan Embury leads the medical malpractice team as a top-listed advocate by Lexpert and Best Lawyers Canada in 2020/2021.
 He is also a recipient of the Lexpert Zenith Award (2010) and the OTLA Distinguished Service Award (2013).
 All of the medical malpractice lawyers at Neinstein are passionate advocates both inside the courtroom and in the medical-legal community.